SonarSystems/SFML-AndroidStudio-Template/README.md

 ## How to use
 1. Clone this git, rename the folder and then just open it in android studio (2.2+)
 2. Now you can simply run the application!
+3. Replace the main.cpp with our own and put all the source files into the jni and subfolders, they will get compiled by "Gradle" automatically (do not remove the SFMLHack folder!)

 ## SFMLHack folder
 Because SFML loads at startup the usercode as a shared lib, it's necessary that sfml-main (especially the function ANativeActivity\_onCreate) is present in the .so file.
 But this function does not get referenced by usercode therefore it will get stripped by the linker.
 With Ant we had the WHOLE\_STATIC\_LIB to tell the linker we need the whole lib, but this option (-Wl,--whole-archive) is not offered by the GradlePlugin yet. => We need to copy the essential headers into the project...